Everything you need to know about Standardised Age Scores (SAS)

 Standardised age scoring (SAS) is used in most 11+ exams.
 It's a way to remove variables from test scores to compare results fairly.
 SAS ensures children aren't disadvantaged based on when they were born in the year.

-Why are scores age standardised?
+Why are scores age-standardised?

 Two children in the same school year can be almost a year apart in age, giving the older child a big advantage.
 To balance this out and even their chances, younger pupils are given extra marks.